In line with the Government guidelines, The Box is temporarily closed - but we are planning to re-open on Tuesday 18 May.

-Austrian artist Eva Grubinger is an internationally recognised sculptor and installation artist who focuses on the diverse signifying potential of everyday objects, drawn from spheres including sea-faring and sailing, architecture, the stage of politics, and Minimal and Conceptual art.
+Austrian artist Eva Grubinger is an internationally recognised sculptor and installation artist.
+For over a decade she has focused on the diverse signifying potential of everyday objects, drawn from spheres including seafaring and sailing, architecture, the stage of politics, minimal and conceptual art.

-On display in South Hall, in a city with the largest naval dockyard in Western Europe and a strong historical association with maritime and seafaring, the giant fender, mostly utilised for oil tankers or large container and naval ships, is transformed in this context into a readymade sculpture.
+On display in Plymouth, a city with the largest naval dockyard in Western Europe and a strong history of seafaring, the giant fender, mostly utilised for oil tankers or large container and naval ships, is transformed in this museum context into a monumental sculpture.

 Acquired with Art Fund support.